Rating

 Importing

-CDN npm React
+CDN npm Self-Hosted React

 import '@awesome.me/webawesome/dist/components/rating/rating.js';

-To manually import this component from React, use the following code.
+To import this component for React 18 or below, use the following code:

-import WaRating from '@awesome.me/webawesome/dist/react/rating';
+import WaRating from '@awesome.me/webawesome/dist/react/rating/index.js';

 Attributes & Properties